chokevin8/chokevin8.github.io/_projects/1_project.md

 As seen above, I registered the serial sections together so that the IHC-H&E image pair are aligned properly.
 Then, they are tiled to 256 x 256 tiles and divided into train/val/test sets.
 The main thing to note here is that I am training a vanilla pix2pix (GAN) model and a more novel score-based-generative model called image-to-image schrödinger bridge ([I2SB](https://arxiv.org/pdf/2302.05872.pdf)).
 The two generative models are trained.
 Then, as seen in the evaluation stage, the sampled image from the validation set is passed through a pretrained segmentation model to generate a tissue map.
-Then, this is compared to the ground truth tissue map generated from the ground truth image, and the F-1 score is deduced.
-Another method to compare the quality of the images is to calculate the inception score (IS) or/and Fréchet Inception Distance (FID) of the generated images.
+Next, this is compared to the ground truth tissue map generated from the ground truth image, and the F-1 score is deduced.
+I also plan to compare the quality of the images by calculating the inception score (IS) or/and Fréchet Inception Distance (FID) of the generated images.

 To briefly talk about the models, pix2pix is a familiar model for most.
 Like any other GAN models, through adversarial training with GAN and L1 loss, we map the pixels of image of one domain